ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 sidebar_position: 4
 ---

-Portals uses Capacitor under the hood, allowing the use of <a href="https://ionic.io/docs/portals/for-ios/how-to/using-a-capacitor-plugin" target="_blank">Capacitor plugins</a> as a means of communication between native and web code.
-The Capacitor Plugin API allows for a structured, class-based approach to communication.
+Portals projects can use <a href="https://ionic.io/docs/portals/for-ios/how-to/using-a-capacitor-plugin" target="_blank">Capacitor plugins</a> to communicate between web and native code.
+The Capacitor Plugin API provides a structured, object-oriented approach to communicating between web and native suitable for larger and more complex use-cases.

 Writing a Capacitor plugin is the recommended way to expose complex native functionality to web applications presented through a Portal, such as scanning a barcode or integrating with a 3rd party native SDK.